EthanCai/programming-learning-notes/projects-part-2.md

 ## Messsage Queue

 - [RabbitMQ](http://www.rabbitmq.com/): RabbitMQ is a messaging broker - an intermediary for messaging.
 It gives your applications a common platform to send and receive messages, and your messages a safe place to live until received.
+    - [RabbitMQ Internals](https://github.com/rabbitmq/internals): This project aims to explain how RabbitMQ works internally.
+The goal is to make it easier to contribute for newcomers to the project, and at the same time have a common repository of knowledge to be shared across the project contributors.
 - [ZeroMQ](http://zeromq.org/): ZeroMQ (also known as ØMQ, 0MQ, or zmq) looks like an embeddable networking library but acts like a concurrency framework.
 It gives you sockets that carry atomic messages across various transports like in-process, inter-process, TCP, and multicast.
 You can connect sockets N-to-N with patterns like fan-out, pub-sub, task distribution, and request-reply.
 It's fast enough to be the fabric for clustered products.
 Its asynchronous I/O model gives you scalable multicore applications, built as asynchronous message-processing tasks.
 It has a score of language APIs and runs on most operating systems.
 - [NetMQ](https://github.com/zeromq/netmq): NetMQ is 100% native C# port of ZeroMQ
 - [beanstalkd](http://kr.github.io/beanstalkd/): Beanstalk is a simple, fast work queue.
 Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously.